su27/qcloud_cos_py3/README.md

 It's originally forked from [cos-python3-sdk](https://github.com/imu-hupeng/cos-python3-sdk)

-Async uploads depend on `aiohttp`.
-When `aiohttp` is missing the library falls back to a thread-based implementation that preserves the same API but may be slower.
+Async uploads use Python's standard ``asyncio`` to offload the synchronous ``upload_file`` call to a background thread.
+No external dependencies are required.

 Example
 -------